Cataumet station

 Cataumet station is a former railroad station located on Post Office Square in Cataumet, Massachusetts.

 History

-The original station opened in 1890, eighteen years after the Woods Hole Branch of the Old Colony Railroad was created.
-The gingerbread structure was destroyed by a fire in 1925 and subsequently replaced by a small brick structure which still stands today.
+The Woods Hole Branch of the Old Colony Railroad opened in 1872.
+A station was open at Cataumet by 1879.
+A new station building was constructed in 1883.
+The gingerbread-style structure was destroyed by a fire in 1925 and subsequently replaced by a small brick structure which still stands today.
 It was last used as a railroad station in 1988 by the Cape Cod & Hyannis Railroad.